Machine-Learning-for-PIs/01b_intro_exercise/README.md

 ### Task 1: Setting up your repository.
-- Configure GitHub for ssh access.
+- Configure GitHub for SSH access.
 You need to generate a key pair and add the public key to your GitHub account.
-  - To generate your key follow the steps in: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+  - To generate your key, follow the steps at: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
   - How to add a key is described here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
 - Hit the green `Code`-button in the upper right corner of this repository.
 Select the `SSH` tab and copy the link leading to your repository.
-This is necessary to clone your github repository onto your local machine.
+This is necessary to clone your GitHub repository onto your local machine.
 - Open a terminal by pressing `Ctrl+Alt+T`.
 - Clone this repository by running
   ```bash
   git clone <ssh-link>
   ```
   in the terminal and substitute the `<ssh-link>` with the link you just copied.
 After pressing `Enter` your repository will be downloaded into your current working directory.
 - Navigate into the downloaded directory by typing `cd day_01_exercise_intro-yourname`.
 Use `ls` to list the contents of the folder you are currently working in.
-If Visual Studio Code is installed correctly you can open it from the terminal by typing `code .`.
+If Visual Studio Code is installed correctly, you can open it from the terminal by typing `code .`.

 In Vscode, you can now open a rendered version of this readme.
 Right-click the file and select `Open Preview`.

 ### Task 2: Downloading and installing Miniconda.
-To develop and execute our python code, we use a python container software called miniconda.
-Using miniconda you can create an `environment` which holds python and all the required software to run the given scripts.
+To develop and execute our Python code, we use a Python container software called Miniconda.
+Using Miniconda you can create an `environment` which holds Python and all the required software to run the given scripts.
-- Navigate to https://docs.conda.io/en/latest/miniconda.html in your favorite browser.
+- Navigate to https://docs.conda.io/en/latest/miniconda.html in your favourite browser.
 The HRZ-Pool computers run Ubuntu Linux.
 Download the `Miniconda3 Linux 64-bit` file.

 - Open the terminal on your machine by pressing `Ctrl+Alt+T`.
 Navigate into the Downloads folder by typing `cd Downloads`.
 Before running the installer, set the executable bit by typing `chmod +x Miniconda3-latest-Linux-x86_64.sh`.
 Install Miniconda via `./Miniconda3-latest-Linux-x86_64.sh`.
 - Close your terminal and open it again.
 Check if you can see the `(base)` environment name on the left hand side of your command line.
 This means that (mini)conda is installed correctly

-### Task 3: Setting up Vscode for python development
+### Task 3: Setting up Vscode for Python development
 - Open Visual Studio Code.
-- Click on the extensions tab in vscode (on the left hand side) or press `Ctrl+Shift+X`.
+- Click on the extensions tab in vscode (on the left-hand side) or press `Ctrl+Shift+X`.
 Install the `Python` and `Remote-SSH` extensions.
 Choose the versions provided by Microsoft.
 - Make the Miniconda interpreter your default in Vscode by pressing `Ctrl+Shift+P`.
 Type `select interpreter` and press enter.
 In the following dialogue, choose the `base` environment.

 ### Task 4: Installing dependencies